devplayer0/fyp/report.md

 ### Metrics

 Metrics are the types of raw data that can be collected in order to later generate useful information.
+It's important to keep in mind the types of metrics that can or need be collected - what metrics can be collected from a particular system and which are required to generate specific results.

 When measuring performance, the simplest metric to consider is a measure of execution time.
 The most basic form of such a metric is to run a timer or "stopwatch" while a program is running.
-This is often referred to as "real time" or "wall-clock time".
-Even a measurement as crude as wall-clock time can be used to directly compare the performance of one program to another.
-If a program takes longer to execute than another, it stands to reason that it performs worse.

-CPU cycle counts would be a more precise measure of execution time, as the (generally) smallest unit of time a programmer can directly control.
-Although CPU features such as pipelining mean that execution of a single instruction does not directly correspond to a fixed number of CPU cycles, the there's a close association.
-The opportunity for variance or errors to arise when measuring performance using wall time would also increase through the use of operating systems and preemptive multitasking.
-When another task or process needs to execute, real time would continue to count up while the code being measured is not even running.
+A more precise and reliable method will be required to measure time for the types of short assembly programs graded by the system.

-Aside from measuring execution time, this project seeks to consider another somewhat broad "metric" in _tracing_.
+Aside from measuring execution time, this project will likely make use of another somewhat broad "metric" in _tracing_.
 Tracing a program involves logging in detail each execution of small blocks in a program, often as small as a single instruction [@profiling_tracing].
 This provides a lot of data that could